awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

       + **Comment**: AutoDiscover type2 for autodiscover\.company\.tld
       + For **Distribution State**, choose **Enabled**\.

-1. In Route 53, connect the CloudFront distribution to DNS:
+1. In Route 53, create a record that routes internet traffic for your domain name to your CloudFront distribution:
 **Note**
-These steps assume that the DNS record for company\.tld is hosted in Route 53\.
+These steps assume that the DNS record for example\.com is hosted in Route 53\.

-   1. In the Route 53 console, choose **Hosted Zones** and **company\.tld**\.
+   1. In the Route 53 console, choose **Hosted Zones** and **example\.com**\.

    1. Choose **Create Record Set**, and then fill in the following fields:
-      + **Name**: autodiscover\.company\.tld
+      + **Name**: autodiscover\.example\.com
       + **Type**: A \- IPv4 address
       + **Alias**: Yes
       + **Alias Target**: The CloudFront distribution created above **Note**
 If the CloudFront distribution created above is not present, wait a while and try again later\.
-Change propagation for new CloudFront endpoints in Route 53 might take up to 1 hour\.
+Change propagation for a new CloudFront distribution can take up to 1 hour\.
       + **Evaluate Target Health**: No

    1. Choose **Create**\.